kazuph/ai-gradio/README.md

 # `ai-gradio`

-A Python package that makes it easy for developers to create machine learning apps powered by OpenAI, Google's Gemini models, Anthropic's Claude, LumaAI, CrewAI, and XAI's Grok.
+A Python package that makes it easy for developers to create machine learning apps powered by OpenAI, Google's Gemini models, Anthropic's Claude, LumaAI, CrewAI, XAI's Grok, and Hyperbolic and more.

 ## Installation